-- course separately for Internal and external examination and also 50% marks in aggregate excluding the ATKTs subject viz (2 in a Semester and 4 in all). - f.)
+- d.)
+To pass a semester a student shall have to score 40% marks in each course separately for Internal and external examination and also 50% marks in aggregate excluding the ATKTs subject viz (2 in a Semester and 4 in all). - e.)
 A student will be Allowed To Keep Term (ATKT) to next semester if s/he obtains 50% marks in aggregate and fails in not more than 2 (two) courses in a semester examination.
-A student can hold at most 4 (four) ATKTs at any point of time. - g.)
+A student can hold at most 4 (four) ATKTs at any point of time. - f.)
 Wherever a student appears at an ATKT examination s/he will do so according to the present syllabus. - h.)
-A student not appearing at any examination/absent in any paper of term end examination shall be deemed as fail.
+A student not appearing at any examination/ absent in any paper of term end examination shall be deemed as fail.